sindresorhus/stable-function/readme.md

 Type: `number`
 Default: `1000`

-Number of times to call the `testFunction`.
+The number of times to call the `testFunction`.

 #### testFunction

 Type: `function`

-Function to be tested.
+The function to be tested.